Makster04/All_Data_Engineering/(KEY)Surprise.md

 print(cv_results_knn)
 ```
 ### 3. Hyperparameter Tuning with GridSearchCV
+`GridSearchCV` is used to search for the optimal parameters for SVD.
+The parameter grid includes variations in the number of latent factors, epochs, learning rate, and regularization.
+The best parameters and RMSE score are printed.
 ```python
 # Define a parameter grid to search over for the SVD algorithm
 param_grid = {